Pygame17/python-foundations-to-advanced/README.md

 # Python Engineering Pathway 🧠🐍

-Welcome to my Python portfolio: a space where knowledge, creativity, and innovation come together.
+Welcome to the space where knowledge, creativity, and innovation come together.
 Here, the only limits are those of your imagination and commitment.
 From programming fundamentals to cutting-edge Artificial Intelligence projects, every line of code is built using the best resources and latest practices.
 ---

 ## 📚 Table of Contents